uncw-library/omeka-s/README.md

 		- "Name: solrSearch"  *can be anything*
 		- "Search engine": "solrEngine (Solr \[via Solarium\]"
 		- click "Save" button

-### If you want to view the solr index

-Production's solr shall not be internet-accessible because it is not password protected.

-On dev box at http://localhost:8983
--  On left side "Core Selector" dropdown, select "omeka".
--  Select "Query"
--  "q" => \*:\*
--  "Execute Query" button will display everything in the core.
--  It will also display a well-formed solr query that can be pasted into firefox.

 # Version Upgrade advice